SenseNet/sncom-resources/_drafts/netstandard-first.md

 > That was the easy part.

-## I'm confused, .Net Framework or Standard?
+## I'm confused, .Net Framework, Core or Standard?
 sensenet consists of many libraries.
 The goal is to offer these libraries to the broadest customer audience possible.
 The .Net Standard format lets both **.Net Framework** (4.6.1+) and **.Net Core** (2.0+) applications use our packages.
-This lets older projects get the new features while modern environments (for example a full cloud-ready build system) can also use the same code base.
+This lets older projects get the new features while modern environments (for example a full cloud-ready build and deployment system) can also use the same code base.

-> We are not there yet.
+> But we are not there yet.

 ## Converting sensenet libraries
-There are some features or apis in sensenet that are **not available in .Net Standard** (of course in a future version of the standard there may be more apis available).
-For example EventLog access, MSMQ messaging and Workflow among them.
+There are some features or APIs in sensenet that are **not available in .Net Standard** (of course in a future version of the standard there may be more APIs available but we can only work with what we have now): *EventLog* access, *MSMQ messaging* and *Workflow Foundation* among them.
 Our approach is to replace these features with more modern solutions or separate them into their own components and make them available as a legacy option.

-There are other reasons too: for example as MSMQ is **not available in the cloud**, we will offer a different solution (RabbitMQ or Azure Service Bus) for messaging in cloud deployments.
+There are other reasons for decomposing some features: as MSMQ is **not available in the cloud**, we will offer a different solution (based on *RabbitMQ* or *Azure Service Bus*) for messaging in cloud deployments.

-This means we will convert our project one-by-one, starting from the bottom to the top. *SenseNet.Tools*, *Common* and *Search* libraries are already converted to netstandard, as you can see in the following diagram.
+This means we will convert our projects one-by-one, starting from the bottom. *SenseNet.Tools*, *Common* and *Search* libraries are already converted to netstandard, as you can see in the following diagram.

 [ converted projects diagram ]

+As we move forward with this project, we will post updates on how many and what kind of issues we have left and which packages are converted to netstandard.

+## How does this affect my project?
+You should not notice much - at least at the beginning.
+When we release a new version, NuGet will take care of updating your dll references.

+We try to convert or move features in the background, without changing the API if possible.
+When we remove and replace a dependency (e.g. *Enterprise Library* soon) you'll have the option to use either the old or the new technology (in this case a more modern, service-oriented logging module).

 ## Easier upgrades
+Ok, but does not this mean that I'll have to update sensenet packages too frequently and execute patches all day?

+> Fortunately not.

+Our components (e.g. Services, WebPages) have two parts: libraries and a database part (e.g. content type definitions, views, etc.).
+If *only the dll part changes* (as is the case when we refactor the code base in the background), you *do not have to execute an SnAdmin patch*, because the dll is still compatible with the content items in the database.

+Starting with sensenet 7.2, our components know the last supported version for their database part, so if there were no changes in the content repository, you can just **update the NuGet package in Visual Studio** and compile your application!